martukas/superpack/README.md

 * dealing with different package managers, such as `apt`, `snap`, `winget`, with subtly different syntax, and not caring to remember which package resides where
 * the need to occasionally build and install from source, with custom configurations rather than using existing packages
 * something like Ninite seems outdated and does not provide many programs I need
-* I want to do this in both Linux and Windows
+* should work on both Linux and Windows
-* I sometimes need to do this in CLI only, e.g. on a remote machine, without a window manager
+* sometimes need to do this in CLI only, e.g. on a remote machine, without a window manager
 * I want to curate my own list of programs I will likely need, and keep them categorized in my own way
 * Increasing overlap in configurations across OSs, in particular with ssh, git and Windows Linux Subsystem, makes it increasingly convenient to maintain a common bootstrapper for packages as well
+* Something like Ansible is too steep a learning curve and might feel like driving a tank to pick up a gallon of milk

 ## Limitations